pantheon-systems/documentation/source/content/pantheon-workflow.md

  - The **Deploy Log** helps you group a batch of commits into a single deployment.
 Best practice is to keep logical groups of edits together and then summarize those groups with a single deployment message.

- - Workflow log entries are visible on the site for 14 days.
+ - We provide a rolling view of typical workflow log entries on the site for 14 days.
+Log entries are no longer visible on the site after 14 days, but are kept for internal auditing.
 Log entries visible for longer than 14 days include:

     - `deploy`
     - `create_environment` (this only applies to Test and Live environments)